patricktrainer/patricktrainer.github.io/content/posts/Ghost-Theme-Development-Using-Visual-Studio-Code-R.md

 ---
     title: Ghost-Theme-Development-Using-Visual-Studio-Code-R
     date: 2021-01-01
     draft: true
     tags: []
 ---

-            # Ghost-Theme-Development-Using-Visual-Studio-Code-R

-# Ghost Theme Development Using Visual Studio Code Remote Development With Containers
+# Ghost-Theme-Development-Using-Visual-Studio-Code-R# Ghost Theme Development Using Visual Studio Code Remote Development With Containers
 Created: April 19, 2020 12:54 PM
 URL: https://geeklearning.io/visual-studio-code-remote-development-ghost-theme-with-containers/
-Earlier, I've introduced [Visual Studio Remote Developmen](https://geeklearning.io/introduction-to-visual-studio-code-remote-development/)t and you might be wondering what a practical use case would be.Here is a quick description of the steps it was running:
+Earlier, I've introduced [Visual Studio Remote Developmen](https://geeklearning.io/introduction-to-visual-studio-code-remote-development/)t and you might be wondering what a practical use case would be.
+Here is a quick description of the steps it was running:
 - Build the theme
 - Copy it to a `.staging` directory
 - Start a docker container with the database mounted to a `.data` and `.staging` mounted in the theme directory
-- Watch for file changes, and repeat the step above.We will customize it as follow:
+- Watch for file changes, and repeat the step above.
+We will customize it as follow:
 - Install Yarn so we can restore the theme dev dependencies
 - Install `gscan` so we can validate our theme easily
-- Configure `bash` as the default shell (who uses sh these days?`.devontainer/Dockerfile`:
+- Configure `bash` as the default shell (who uses sh these days?
+`.devontainer/Dockerfile`:
 ```
 FROM ghost
 # Configure apt